italia/developers.italia.it/en/legal-notice.md

   References to facts or details without public relevance and that harm the personal sphere of third parties should be avoided.
-* The interest of the topics with respect to the activities of the Presidency of the Council of Ministers is an essential requirement: it is not possible in any how to use these spaces for purposes other than institutional ones.
+* The interest of the topics with respect to the activities of the Presidency of the Council of Ministers is an essential requirement: using these spaces for purposes other than institutional ones is not allowed.
 * Each discussion is linked to a specific theme: to all participants it is required to respect it.
 * No form of advertising, spam or promotion of interests will be tolerated